Michigan Golf

 Super Bowl: In 1991, down 20-19 to the New York Giants, the Buffalo Bills appeared poised to win their first championship when Scott Norwood, one of the most accurate kickers in the NFL, lined up for a 47-yard field goal.
 Norwood missed and the phrase "wide right" became a mainstay in NFL vernacular for years to come.
 It was the first of Buffalo's four consecutive Super Bowl losses, likely an unbeatable record.

-Michigan golf: In 1996 at the Michaywe Hills Golf Course in Gaylord, Mich., Pete Green won the Michigan Amateur.
-Unlike Buffalo, however, Green had a "four-peat" worth bragging about - the win marked the fourth consecutive decade in which Green has won the tournament.
+Michigan golf: In 1996 at the Michaywe Pines Golf Course in Gaylord, Mich., Pete Green won the Michigan Amateur.
+Unlike Buffalo, however, Green had a "four-peat" worth bragging about -- the win marked the fourth consecutive decade in which Green has won the tournament.

 III.